-MnDOT's Metro District worked in collaboration with the Metropolitan Council to develop a list of Twin Cities Mobility cost-constrained projects that align with statewide goals within MnSHIP, both in terms of addressing federal and state performance measures and investing in strategies to improve mobility on Twin Cities-area highways through innovation, technology, and multimodal options.
+MnDOT's Metro District worked in collaboration with the Metropolitan Council to develop a list of Twin Cities Mobility cost-constrained projects that align with statewide goals within MnSHIP.
+The projects address federal and state performance measures and invest in strategies to improve mobility on Twin Cities-area highways through innovation, technology, and multimodal options.
+In the CHIP, investments in strategic mobility enhancements adhere to department policy and guidance that prioritizes MnPASS lanes over general purpose lanes.